Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Traffic-aware routing

-Some routing software may advertise that they incorporate traffic, but usually they just pull the traffic data from Google Maps and apply it in retrospect to the route solution.
-Admittedly, this is what we did back in 2015 ;-) But we learned that this isn’t good enough, as it can break constraints and result in inefficient route sequences.
+When routing software providers advertise that they incorporate traffic data, it usually means they pull traffic data from Google Maps and apply it in retrospect to the route solution.
+Admittedly, this is what we did back in 2015!
+But we learned that this solution isn’t good enough, as it can break constraints like time windows and result in inefficient route sequences.

 No more spaghetti routes